lazyslacker/gen-ai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 ## Database Schema

-Our database will be a single sqlite database called `words.db` that will be in the root of the project folder of `backend_go`
+Our database will be a single sqlite database called `words.db` that will be in the root of the project folder of `backend_flask`

 We have the following tables: